athos/Postmortem/README.md

 ;    :sum [0 1 3 6 10 15]}
 ```

-Alternatively, `frequencies` helps you grasp how many log items have been
+Alternatively, `stats` helps you grasp how many log items have been
 stored so far for each log entry key, without seeing the actual log data:

 ```clojure